 There’s nothing better than a great cup of coffee brewed with fresh, rich-smelling coffee beans.
 Much like craft beer, coffee-lovers are devoted to their gourmet brand.
 They seek quality beans from local or regional companies that offer unique flavor profiles with beans from single countries of origin.
-Brands rely on creative coffee packaging to capture attention and convey product information.

 It’s a competitive landscape, not only among the big brands but also the craft roasters trying to set themselves apart from the crowd and quench the growing demand for great coffee.

 Of all beverages consumed the previous day, only bottled water, at 66%, beats coffee.
 Soft drinks came in at 36%, tea at 46%, according to a National Coffee Association report.

 To take advantage of this high-demand market, coffee companies are doing everything they can to stand out by showcasing their roasted beans in creative flexible packaging.

 Like wine and spirits companies, coffee roasters pride themselves on both having a catchy company name and creative packaging designs, which are as varied as the roasted coffee flavors themselves.

 These designs are meant to do more than “look pretty.”

 They tell a brand’s story and convey valuable product information through color, graphics, and words while trying to stand out from the crowd of competitors lining store shelves.

 10 Flexible Packaging Design Examples